Directed by: Nimrod Antal || Produced by: Robert Rodriguez, John Davis, Elizabeth Avellan ||

 Predators does almost none of these things.
 It is more or less devoid of new ideas or creative vision, like so many lackluster franchise expansions before it.
 Rodriguez seems content to recycle plot elements from previous films, while doing almost none of them justice.
 I know that we expect a film that is part of an established franchise to retain much of the original thematic DNA and core concepts that the previous films introduced, but quite honestly, if a sequel brings nothing innovative to the franchise cannon, then what is the point of making a sequel in the first place — other than to simply cash in on corporate movie studio greed?
 I’m aware of that last part, but I was hoping this newest Predator sequel would do more than sate the appetite for corporate profits… and Robert Rodriguez’s ego.
 It’s time for the Predator franchise (as well as the Alien franchise) to stop resting on its laurels.

 That’s all Predators does — rest on the series’ established fame and franchise iconography.
-As far as the film’s basic elements go, they’re sub par to mediocre all around.
+As far as the film’s basic elements go, they’re sub par to passable all around.
 The special FX and predator designs are well done, but other than that, the film is lackluster and emotionally hollow.
 The entire cast, from Topher Grace’s distractingly out of place pseudo-Eric Forman to Alice Braga’s forgettable sniper to Rodriguez’s obligatory posse-representative, Danny Trejo, to Adrien “Big-Nose” Brody’s dull and uninspired lead, to even Lawrence Fishburne’s overweight guest appearance, are all bland.
-Everyone’s a cardboard cutout.
-While the original Predator placed us alongside a similar group of heavily armed soldiers in a hostile jungle, those characters were interesting and had memorable personalities.
-Predators is both devoid of personality and absolutely humorless.

 Predators fairs a bit better in its direction and cinematography.
 Antal is not entirely useless.
 With that said, much of the locations chosen for the film’s “alien jungle” setting, and they the way the environments are shot, fail to convey that effective sense of claustrophobia and the forest creeping in on our heroes, threatening to consume them.
 While McTiernan’s direction glorified the creepy vibe of being stalked by an unseen force to the forefront of his adventure, Antal seems unable to emphasize that sense of dread and paranoia any time the guns aren’t blazing.
 Predators feels woefully unfocused, unpolished, and rushed during much of its running time.
-The location-shooting in Hawaii was a poor choice for a film that sought to recreate the tone of the original ’80’s classic almost beat-for-beat, as the foliage, landscapes, and canopy feel in stark contrast with the dense jungles of southern Mexico used for the first movie.
-There is little to no tension or drama in Predators’ setting.
+The location-shooting in Hawaii was a poor choice for a film that sought to recreate the tone of the original almost beat-for-beat, as the foliage, landscapes, and canopy feel in stark contrast with the dense jungles of southern Mexico used for the first movie.

 That was my understanding of Rodriguez’s Predators (2010).
 I didn’t hate it, but I also did not like it much at all.
 This film hardly contributes to the Predator mythology in any way.
 The line between paying homage and ripping off blurs throughout this movie.
 I think that Robert Rodriguez, Adrien Brody, and everyone else who was a die-hard fan of the original McTiernan Predator and was involved in the making of Predators, made it painfully obvious just how little they understood what made the original work.
 Predators seems content to recycle ideas, images, and concepts from previous films in a weak attempt to stir up feelings of nostalgia.
-I expected more.
+I appreciate the film’s dedication to practical FX, outdoor location-photography, and a couple creative sequences that added to the series overall mythology, but to be frank, I expected more.

-SUMMARY & RECOMMENDATION: Aside from not doing much of anything above the level of mediocrity as far as writing or direction is concerned, Predators brings nothing new to the table and fails to add anything substantial to the franchise.
-The entire narrative and premise seem content to rehash, recycle, and regurgitate the core concepts made famous by the original.
-Nothing more.
-All the characters are cardboard cutouts.
+SUMMARY & RECOMMENDATION: Aside from not doing much of anything above the level of acceptability as far as writing or direction is concerned, Predators brings fails to add anything substantial to the franchise.

-— However… the film does make minor additions to the Predator mythology.
-The ideas of warring predator clans and some additional weaponry are nice touches.
+— However… the film does make some additions to the Predator mythology.
+The ideas of warring predator clans and novel additional weaponry are nice touches.
 The predator-dog scene is well shot and intense.
-It’s the best scene in the movie.
 The film boasts considerable production values.